Extract Filtered Data in Excel to Another Sheet (4 Methods)

 The Advanced Filter dialog box will appear.

 ❸ Choose Copy to another location under the Action section.
-Then click on the up arrow icon you will find at the end of the List range bar.
+Click on the up arrow icon next to the List range bar.

 Advanced Filter: Extract Filtered Data to Another Sheet in Excel Using Advanced Filter

-❹ Go back to the worksheet having the original dataset and select the entire dataset.
-Then click on the down arrow key from the Advanced Filter – List range dialog box to go back.
+❹ Go back to the worksheet with the original dataset and select the entire dataset.
+Then, click on the down arrow icon from the Advanced Filter – List range dialog box to go back to the Advanced Filter menu.

-❺ Click on the up arrow key that you will find at the end of the Criteria range bar.
+❺ Click on the up arrow icon next to the Criteria range bar.

 Criteria Range: Extract Filtered Data to Another Sheet in Excel Using Advanced Filter

-❻ Select the cell range having the criteria and click on the down arrow icon from the Advanced Filter – Criteria range dialog box to return back.
+❻ Select the cell range with the criteria and click on the down arrow icon from the Advanced Filter – Criteria range dialog box.

-❼ Finally click on the up arrow key at the end of the Copy to bar.
+❼ Finally click on the up arrow icon at the end of the Copy to bar.

 Copy to Extract Filtered Data to Another Sheet in Excel Using Advanced Filter

-❽ Select a cell on the destination worksheet to store the filtered data then click on the down arrow icon from the Advanced Filter – Copy to: the dialog box to go back.
+❽ Select a cell on the destination worksheet to store the filtered data then click on the down arrow icon from the Advanced Filter – Copy to: dialog box.

-❾ Make sure everything is done in the Advanced Filter dialog box and hit the OK button.
+❾ Make sure everything is filled in the Advanced Filter dialog box and hit the OK button.

-After that, you will see the filtered data extracted to the destination worksheet.
+After that, the filtered data will be extracted to the destination worksheet.

 Extract Filtered Data to Another Sheet in Excel Using Advanced Filter

-Read More: How to Extract Data from Cell in Excel (5 Methods)
+Read More: How to Pull Data from Multiple Worksheets in Excel

 If you want to extract the filtered data to another sheet and create a dynamic link between them then you can use Power Query.

-❶ First of all, select the whole dataset and go to the name box to give it a name such as Data.
+❶ Start by selecting the whole dataset and go to the name box to give the array a name such as Data.

 Name Box: Dynamically Extract Filtered Data to Another Sheet in Excel Using Power Query

-❷ Again select the whole data table and press CTRL + T to convert the dataset into an Excel table.
+Select the whole data table again and press CTRL + T to convert the dataset into an Excel table.
 The Create Table dialog box will appear.
 Just click OK on it.

 Apply Table: Dynamically Extract Filtered Data to Another Sheet in Excel Using Power Query